AndVinni/LED-SSD/README.md

 "# LED-SSD"
-Disk activity indicator.
+The disk activity indicator.
+It is used for quick assessment of disk loading.
-Replacement of a missing or invisible hardware indicator.
+Replaces a missing or invisible hardware indicator.
-- Small, clean Windows API language
+- Compact, intuitive, used Windows API level, and C++17.
-- Manages priorities subtly
+- Fine-grained priority management
 - Unobtrusive
+- Reading and writing are indicated by color
-- It is disabled when the session is locked
+- It turns off when the session is blocked.

-Big greetings to the designers of modern laptops.
+Big greetings to the developers of modern laptops.